 “…you can’t control the success or the failure of a thing you work on.
 You can only control the thing you work on.
 And so I try to let my decisions be guided not by what I think will succeed or fail, but what I’m going to learn from the process.”

 Which is why when my agent called me with News, I absolutely panicked.
 I was so sure she was joking.
 I actually don’t remember much about the conversation, other than my agent was calmly breaking down the offer information while I just kept thinking: this can’t be real, this can’t be real, this can’t be real, this CAN’T be real.

 Phantom Fantasy had an offer, from a dream editor at a dream imprint at my favorite publishing company.
-That editor, who had loved Pirate Fantasy when it had been subbed to her before but couldn’t buy it, believed in Phantom Fantasy and me so much that she put an offer on our proposal barely a month since we’d gone out on submission with it.
+That editor, who had loved Pirate Fantasy when it had been subbed to her before but couldn’t buy it, believed in Phantom Fantasy and me so much that she put an offer barely a month since we’d gone out on submission with it.